NAILSEA

 As well as the cask ales, the micropub offers a range of bottled beers and ciders.

-MARKET DAYS: As well as the monthly farmers' and craft market in the High Street Nailsea also has a Tuesday plant stall in Somerset Square (it used to be bigger but Covid-19 affected this market).
-And Nailsea Country Market (formerly the WI market) runs at Christ Church vestry hall on Fridays from 10-11.15am.
-And twice in 2022 we have Eat:Nailsea
+MARKET DAYS: As well as the monthly farmers' and craft market in the High Street Nailsea also has a Tuesday and now additional Friday plant stall in Somerset Square (it used to be bigger but Covid-19 affected this market).
+And Nailsea Country Market (formerly the WI market) used to run at Christ Church vestry hall on Friday mornings but switched to selling home-baked goodies from established farmers' markets in Nailsea and nearby towns.
+In 2024 Eat:Nailsea is back twice and excitedly with A Christmas date!

 FOOD FOR THOUGHT - places to eat and drink from local restaurants and takeaways but not including pub grub which are listed below.